huntabyte/bits-ui/sites/docs/content/transitions.md

 In the example above, we're using the `forceMount` prop to tell the component to forcefully mount the `Dialog.Content` component.
 We're then using the `child` snippet to delegate the rendering of the `Dialog.Content` to a `div` element which we can apply our props and transitions to.

-We understand this isn't the prettiest syntax, but it enables us to cover everyones use cases.
-If you intend to use this approach across your application, we recommend creating a reusable component that handles this logic, like so:
+We understand this isn't the prettiest syntax, but it enables us to cover every use case.
+If you intend to use this approach across your application, it's recommended to create a reusable component that handles this logic, like so:

 ```svelte title="MyDialogContent.svelte"
 <script lang="ts">